eli-oat/Cadventure-txt/README.md

 You can fire your favorite text editor up and start writing your text adventure game.
 Then, assuming you save your story as adventure.story:
     gcc Cadventure-txt.c -o cadventure
     ./cadventure adventure.story

+I only wrote this in a few hours, please excuse the ugliness.